andylang8445/andylang8445.github.iioo/_posts/2019-04-29-Final_Project.md

    1. Start Program
      * Set the basic settings
      * Print the starting screen
-     * Read the offline DB and load the ranking to the structure array
+      -Show how to play the game
      * Show the loading screen
-   do {
+     * Read the offline DB and load the ranking to the structure array do {
        a) If keyboard is hit
          * If the key pressed is one of `w`,`a`,`s`,`d`